| Accredited Programs |

 here.

 Entry into any of the below programs is highly competitive.
-Hundreds of applications are received for each intake period with only the indicated number accepted to the programs.
+Many applications are received for each intake period with only the indicated number accepted to the programs.

 BCIT